-Applying to be a certified ADR institution can have a special effect on the nullification, or interruption, of extinctive prescription.
+Applying to be a certified ADR institution can have a special effect on the nullification or interruption of extinctive prescription.
 If a party that applied for certified dispute resolution fails to resolve their case and brings a suit within one month from the date of being notified of the termination of such resolution procedure, extinctive prescription is nullified as if the suit had been brought on the date on which the ADR application was made through the certified dispute resolution procedure.

 The Financial ADR System, which started in October 2010, is becoming more and more popular to address disputes between financial institutions and customers concerning financial commodities or services.
-It received 1,625 applications for ADR in fiscal year 2012, about double the 837 received in 2010.
+It received 1,021 applications for ADR in the fiscal year 2013.

-VII OUTLOOK & CONCLUSIONS
+VII OUTLOOK AND CONCLUSIONS